 Millie Bobby Brown announces engagement to Jake Bongiovi

-Actress Millie Bobby Brown has announced her engagement to Jake Bongiovi, her boyfriend of two-and-a-half years.
+Actress Millie Bobby Brown has announced her engagement to Jake Bongiovi, her boyfriend of 20.

-Her fiancé, Bongiovi, 20, is an actor and the son of legendary singer Jon Bon Jovi.
+Her fiancé, Bongiovi is an actor and the son of legendary singer Jon Bon Jovi.
 He also shared the news on his own page, simply writing "forever" alongside two photos of the couple, reports BBC.

 Brown introduced Bongiovi to her followers in June 2021 with a photo of him posted to Instagram.
 The pair later confirmed they were a couple.